What is Intercompany Reconciliation: Examples, Processes and Tips

 Essentially, the goal is to remove this type of revenue and costs from statements because it all falls under the same company.

-What is an Example of Intercompany Reconciliation?
+Example of Intercompany Reconciliation

 There are many intercompany transaction examples.
 Let’s take a look at a very generic overview of how it works to understand what accounts are affected as a result of intercompany transactions.